alpha-yadav/DSA/readme.md

 Remember to choose the algorithm that best suits your specific tree structure and available information (parent pointers).
 The algorithms without parent pointers are more general but can be less efficient than the parent-pointer approach.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **For a scatter plot or line graph:**  A set of (x, y) coordinates or a table of data.
+* **For a bar chart or histogram:** Categories and their corresponding values.
+* **For a function graph:** The equation of the function (e.g., y = x^2, y = sin(x)).

+Once you give me this information, I can tell you how to graph it or, if you'd like, I can try to generate a textual representation of the graph.
+I can't create visual graphs directly.